juju/docs/src/en/temp-release-notes.md

     1. aws credential "fred" (existing, will overwrite)
     2. aws credential "default" (new)
     3. openstack region "home" project "fred_project" user "fred" (existing, will overwrite)
     Save any?
 Type number, or Q to quit, then enter.
 3

     Enter cloud to which the credential belongs, or Q to quit [home-openstack]

-    Saved openstack region "home" project "fred_project" user "fred" to cloud home-openstack.
+    Saved openstack region "home" project "fred_project" user "fred" to cloud home-openstack

 When prompting which cloud for which to save the credentials, Juju will attempt to select a default cloud where you can just hit enter.
 If you